-In the present study, experiments on the combustion of biomass spheres of six different species and three different sizes have been conducted at various conditions of moisture fraction and for dried samples, at various conditioning temperatures below the pyrolysis temperature to evaluate the burn rate behaviour and examine the possibility of extracting the transfer number B. Noting various dependences with (a) the dependence of the heat of pyrolysis on the species, and (b) the role of shrinkage influencing the effective diameter for combustion, a model was set out to describe the burn behaviour in a dimensionless format.
-The final correlation predicts the burn rate of all the dependences within a root mean square error of less than 5%.
+In the present study, experiments on the combustion of biomass spheres of six different species and three different sizes have been conducted at various conditions of moisture fraction and for dried samples, at various conditioning temperatures below the pyrolysis temperature to evaluate the burn rate behavior and examine the possibility of extracting the transfer number B. Noting various dependences with (a) the dependence of the heat of pyrolysis on the species, and (b) the role of shrinkage influencing the effective diameter for combustion, a model was set out to describe the burn behavior in a dimensionless format.

+The final correlation predicts the burn rate of all the dependences within a root mean square error of less than 8 %.
+The correlation has been extended to include circular and square cylinders using the square root of the surface area as the characteristic dimension.
 The comparison of the predictions from the correlation with the experiments of earlier researchers and those from present experiments appears to be good.

 An approach to determining the transfer number for each biomass species through the conduct of burn rate experiments on the 10 mm diameter spheres has been suggested.
 This procedure gives an opportunity to classify biomass like liquid fuels which have been long characterized using the transfer number.

-The value of B is about 1 for Ficus, Ivory and Balsa, 0.8 to 0.9 for Pine, 1.1 to 1.3 for Acacia and 1.8 for Tamarind at an ambient temperature of 300 K. It may be noted that this is new finding in the field of biomass combustion behaviour.
+The value of B is about 1 for Ficus, Ivory and Balsa, 0.8 to 0.9 for Pine, 1.1 to 1.3 for Acacia and 1.8 for Tamarind at an ambient temperature of 300 K. It may be noted that this is new finding in the field of biomass combustion behavior.

+Extension of the ideas to pyrolysis studies aimed at obtaining conversion and mass loss show the broad trends properly.
 The fact that the mass flux is species-dependent brings forth the need for standardization in crib fire studies relevant to fire safety testing.